ont-app/vocabulary/README.md

-There is support for a similar arrangement within [Clojurescript](https://clojurescript.org/), though some things are done a little differently given the fact that Clojurescript does not implement metadata in the same way.
+There is support for a similar arrangement within [Clojurescript](https://clojurescript.org/), though some things are done a little differently given that Clojurescript does not implement metadata in the same way.

 These mappings set the stage for using Keyword Identifiers (KWIs) mappable between Clojure code and the wider world through a